-2023 no one customer represented greater than 10% of the accounts receivable balance, and one customer represented 13% of the accounts receivable balance as of December 31, 2022.
-For the three months ended September 30, 2023 one customer represented 11% of total revenue, and no one customer represented 10% of total revenue for the nine months ended September 30, 2023. balance.
-No one customer represented 10% of total revenue for the three months ended September 30, 2022, March 31, 2024 and one customer represented 10% of total revenue for the nine months ended September 30, 2022, 2023.
+2023 10% of the accounts receivable balance.
+As of December 31, 2023 no one customer represented greater than 10% of the accounts receivable balance.
+No one customer represented 10% of total revenue for the three and six months ended March 31, 2024 June 30, 2024 and 2023.
 Historically, the Company has not experienced any significant credit loss related to any individual customer.